openhab/openhab-docs/administration/logging.md

 ## Config file

-The config file for logging is **org.ops4j.pax.logging.cfg** and can be found in the **runtime/karaf/etc/** folder (in case openHAB was installed via apt, the full path is: /usr/share/openhab2/runtime/karaf/etc/)
+The config file for logging is **org.ops4j.pax.logging.cfg** and can be found in the **runtime/etc/** folder (in case openHAB was installed via apt, the full path is: /usr/share/openhab2/runtime/etc/)

-_Note:_  Currently the file org.ops4j.pax.logging.cfg will get overwritten with the default version on every update of openHAB.
-There is an [issue](https://github.com/openhab/openhab-distro/issues/225) on this.